Students do not come in standard shapes or sizes, nor do their abilities and personalities.

-At Delano we shift from a standardized educational system and move forward with a progressive educational model that transforms students, classrooms, curriculum, teaching and administration by adapting to our changing world.
+At Delano, we shift from a standardized educational system and move forward with a progressive educational model that transforms students, classrooms, curriculum, teaching and administration by adapting to our changing world.
 Gifted learners require a unique educational environment that meets their needs and supports their learning journey.
 Private schools and public schools are not typically able to meet the needs of Gifted learners.
-Delano Academy specializes in Gifted Education.
-We are the only IB Gifted school in Vaughan.
+Delano Academy specializes in meeting the needs of bright and high-achieving students.

 Our goal is to give your child what they need to know and do for a world that will change by the time they graduate.
 We transform education by arming our students with 21st century competencies that are essential for their future success.
 The purpose of education and learning is to have our students ready for the world.
 Delano empowers every student to be world ready.

 At Delano, teaching is INTERDISCIPLINARY

 We teach what it means to be a Globally Competent citizen